tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-4.md

 * pwd

 ### My initial strategy
-I'm going to keep my strategy simple.
+I’m going to keep my strategy simple.
 When I input a command, I want to run the builtin command.
-If my input is not a builtin, then let's throw an error saying the command isn't found.
+If my input is not a builtin, then let’s throw an error saying the command isn’t found.
 This will set us up for when we execute binaries,.

 The first thing we want to do when we process the command is evaluate if it is a builtin.
 If it is, we want to pass arguments to the builtin function.

-I'm scratching my head a little bit about how to represent the mapping of a keyword to a function in an idiomatic way.
+I’m scratching my head a little bit about how to represent the mapping of a keyword to a function in an idiomatic way.

-I've found the [HashMap](https://doc.rust-lang.org/std/collections/struct.HashMap.html) module, which is part of the standard collection library, but I'm looking to see if I can use something else that doesn't require importing a library.
+I’ve found the [HashMap](https://doc.rust-lang.org/std/collections/struct.HashMap.html) module, which is part of the standard collection library, but I’m looking to see if I can use something else that doesn’t require importing a library.
 I think what I want is an `enum` and I can pattern match to call builtin functions.

 After a little bit of thought, I wondered if I could parse the string into the enum?
 My google-ing informs me that to accomplish this, I need to implement the [fromStr](https://doc.rust-lang.org/std/str/trait.FromStr.html) trait.